CouncilofLorien/counciloflorien.github.io/docs/cards/E/echoes-of-the-song.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > If your opponent has more stage than one stage card and 4 or more stage points, he must discard one stage card of his choice.
 Alternatively, force a target character to make a corruption check.
-Remove this card from the game.
-"Memories of the beauty of Valinor bore power to dispel the corruption of darkness...”_ ***---&NoBreak;Kuduk Lore***
+Remove this card from the game. <br>_"Memories of the beauty of Valinor bore power to dispel the corruption of darkness...”_ ***---&#65279;Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>